 (Goodbye ‘Hello Dolly’)

-To learn more about plugins, see this tutorial:
+To learn more about using plugins, see the tutorial below:

 After deleting all of the default and/or unnecessary content that WordPress automatically adds with every new installation, go back to your WordPress Dashboard.
-You will see that the Dashboard is empty and that the only items left are the information panels (e.g. Activity, Quick Draft, etc …
+You will see that the Dashboard is empty and that the only items left are the information panels (e.g. At a Glance, WordPress News, etc …

 (Dashboard info panels)